The marketing world can feel like a formula 1 race track at times. Everything seems to be moving at breakneck speed and things are always changing.

 - Credible – try to avoid the common credibility fails

-- Relevant – use dynamic text replacement for retargeted visitors
+- Relevant – use adaptive content for retargeted visitors

 - Attractive – use emotional hooks